-What Is the Copayment or Coinsurance You Pay?
-This May Include a Copayment, Coinsurance or Both.
-Network 20% Non Network 40% Limited to 90 days per year.
+What Is the Network Non Network Limited to 90 days per year.

+Copayment or Coinsurance You 20% 40%

+Pay?
+This May Include a

+Copayment,

+Covered Health The Amount You Pay The Amount You Pay What are the Limitations & Exceptions?

+Care Service Network Out-of-Network

+Coinsurance or Both.

 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Network Yes Non Network Yes Does the Annual Deductible Apply?
 Network Yes Non Network Yes

+Does the Annual Network Non Network

+Deductible Apply?
+Yes Yes